-Rewards credit cards have become so commonplace, and there are so many different features, that you have to look carefully to determine if the card you’re considering has drawbacks.
+Rewards credit cards have become so commonplace, and there are so many different features that you have to look carefully for, in order to determine if the card you’re considering has drawbacks.
 Some things to look out for include:

 - Higher interest rates than cards that don’t offer rewards.
 “So if you’re the kind of person who carries a balance on your cards, either sometimes or all the time, you’d be better off with a non-rewards card that offers a lower interest rate than a rewards card,” said Steele.
 “A non-rewards card will generally have no annual fee, whereas a premium rewards card will have an annual fee.”

 - Rewards categories that you have to keep track of.
 For example, some rewards cards have rotating categories that can offer very large bonuses.
 But the “disadvantage is that you have to remember to activate that bonus category,” said Steele.

 - A higher credit score required to qualify.
 “There are some rewards cards that are available to people with good or even kind of fair credit,” said Steele.
 “Generally speaking, though, you should expect less competitive rewards when you have a lower credit score.”

 Perhaps the biggest drawback is that a rewards card might encourage a tendency to purchase things you don’t need in order to get rewards.
 Rewards are great, but they represent a small fraction of the purchase price of an item and should never be the reason you buy something.

 You can find a rewards card for just about anything, from travel to business, retail, gas and more — the list goes on and on.
 And each card has its own perks.
 Here are some examples of the various rewards cards you can find: